sc-ventures/cloudbreak-documentation/docs/cb-upgrade.md

 To upgrade Cloudbreak to the newest version, perform the following steps.

-We recommend that you back up the Cloudbreak databases before upgrading.
-Refer to [Back up Cloudbreak Databases](cb-migrate.md#back-up-cloudbreak-database).
+We recommend that you back up Cloudbreak databases before upgrading.
+Refer to [Back up Cloudbreak Database](cb-migrate.md#back-up-cloudbreak-database).

 **Steps**